-The file /Hugs/lib/Prelude.hs mentioned here contains standard definitions that are loaded into Hugs each time that the interpreter is started; the filename will vary from one installation to the next (If Hugs does not load correctly, and complains that it cannot find the prelude, then Hugs has not been installed correctly and you should look at the installation instructions.).
+The file /Hugs/lib/Prelude.hs mentioned here contains standard definitions that are loaded into Hugs each time that the interpreter is started; the filename will vary from one installation to the next.
 You may notice a pause while the interpreter is initialized and the prelude definitions are loaded into the system.